surbhigupta24/Hybrid-prediction-model-/README.md

 You need to have root privileges, an internet connection, and at least 1 GB of free space on your hard disk.
 Our scripts were originally developed on a Dell -15JPO9P computer with an Intel Core i7-8550U CPU 1.80GHz processor, with 8 GB of Random-Access Memory (RAM).

-Dataset preparation: The data sets used for the analysis are publically available on the website of the University of California Irvine Machine Learning Repository, under its copyright license.
+Dataset preparation: The data sets used for the analysis are publically available on the website of the University of California Irvine Machine Learning Repository and Kaggle, under its copyright license.
 All the data files are shared with the code.
 Also, few of the data sources are online available.
 The respective links are available as following:

 Download the Cervical cancer (Risk Factors) Data Set file  at the following URL: